hrs070/cs-notes/docs/index.md

 Welcome to my personal knowledge base.
 This site contains organized notes, diagrams, and code snippets on topics I'm currently studying.

+## 🔧 How to Use This Site

+- Use the sidebar navigation to browse topics.
+- Each section contains notes, images, and code.
+- Content is always a work in progress — I update it regularly.

+---

+## ➕ How to Contribute to the notes

+- If you find any errors, have suggestions or want to add topics, please open an issue or pull request on [https://github.com/hrs070/cs-notes](https://github.com/hrs070/cs-notes)
+- Follow the same formatting and structure as the existing notes.

 ---

 ## 🚀 Topics Covered